9-Two Solved Problems for steel column analysis-FE Exam

 This is a brief description of the post content.

 Two solved problems for column analysis.
 The first problem is similar to the solved problem 13.28, which we addressed earlier in the previous post.
-However, this time, I have changed the dimensions from W 12×50 to W14x61.
+However, this time I have changed the dimensions from W 12×50 to W 14×61.

 Solved problem 13-28-Use Provision E-1 from AISC-360-16.

 The column is fixed at one end and has a guide roller at the other end, located at the top.
-This is the table for the different values of k based on the end condition for columns.
+This is the table of different values of k based on the end conditions for the columns.

 This problem is quoted from the M Iqbal Book for the F E exam review.
-We will continue with the previously solved problem 13-28, which will be considered as 13-28a.
-However, after making some modifications to the solved problem 13-28a, the column is chosen to be W14x61, with Fy = 50 ksi.
+We will continue with the previously solved problem 13-28, which we will consider 13-28a.
+However, after making some modifications to the solved problem 13-28a, the column is selected as W14x61, with Fy = 50 ksi.

 What is the available Strength in axial compression in kips?
 Which value of the four alternatives is listed from option A to option D?

-Table C-A-7-1 gives six cases of support conditions and the corresponding and recommended effective value K values.
+Table C-A-7-1 lists six cases of support conditions and the corresponding recommended effective K values.
 We will choose the appropriate k value based on the data from problem 13-28A.

 What is the selected K value?